Last Updated on July 7, 2023 by Rebecca Lake

 Do you need sinking funds and an emergency fund?

 It’s a good idea to have both sinking funds and an emergency fund.
-Sinking funds can be used to cover expenses you anticipate, while an emergency fund is designed to help you handle life’s curve balls.
+Sinking funds can be used to cover expenses you anticipate, while an emergency fund is designed to help you handle any major expenses or unexpected costs you weren’t counting on having to pay.

 What are the best accounts for sinking funds?